Configure player

 Transcript

-It's also looking at the video on demand, the streaming market, traditionally occupied by a variety of codecs, including MPEG-4.
-And indeed multimedia messaging and new applications like that, which are, in some sense, nascent applications already, but they are currently occupied by H.263.
+It's-- part of the reason for that is it's broadness of field of application.
+It's taking over or it's intended to take over from-- in broadcast support from codecs like MPEG-2 or in stored content again typically a space occupied by MPEG-2 but it's also targeted to cope with the conversational load delay applications, video telephone, video conference, traditionally occupied by H263.
+It's also looking at the video on demand, the streaming market traditionally occupied by a variety of codecs including MPEG-4 And indeed, multimedia messaging and new applications like that, which are, in some sense, nascent applications already, but they are currently occupied by H.263.
 So you can see a very broad range of applications that this codec's targeted for.

 But what is it?
 What is this revolutionary new codec?
 Where does it come from?
 Actually, there's nothing singularly revolutionary inside the codec.
 It is the latest in a long line of codecs that do frame differencing, motion estimation, DCT transform, entropy coding, and so on.
 It's got the same family resemblance to all those codecs I talked about before.
 So this is not a huge new departure in video coding.